Get Smart with ‘Brain: The World Inside Your Head’

 The Smithsonian Institution introduced “BRAIN: The World Inside Your Head,” an exhibit that provides a hands-on and up-close look at the human body’s most essential and fascinating organ by exploring its development, geography and function.
 In the process, the exhibition makes brain-related disorders easier to understand.

 “BRAIN” is made possible by Pfizer Inc and was produced by Evergreen Exhibitions of San Antonio, Texas, in collaboration with the National Institutes of Health.
-Using virtual reality, video games, optical illusions and interactive displays it shows how the brain functions and how, like other parts of the body, it can sometimes malfunction.
+Using video games, optical illusions and interactive displays it shows how the brain functions and how, like other parts of the body, it can sometimes malfunction.

 Actor-director Anjelica Huston, whose family and close friends have struggled with dyslexia and other brain-related conditions, marked the inauguration of this innovative exhibit by launching a national public education campaign on the brain and its disorders.